ess-dg/Dream_EndCap_analysis/README.md

 The /src/ directory contains three C++ files that read out the binary data files, outputs the event information in ascii format. this ascii file will be use to create a ROOT raw event tree.
 The data analysis will be perfomed on the raw event tree and will consists  of corrections of the time-of-flights and mapping of the anode and cathode IDs with the x, y, z positions of the detector voxels calculated in the EndCap simulation project (with GEANT4).

-Additional information on the data format and analysis is given inside the directories.
+Additional information on the data format and analysis is given inside the directories and as comments inside the codes.